 Hunters and anglers often have the deepest and most respected voices within the chorus of support for wildlife in North America.
 Showing pride in their heritage- protecting the delicate balance of predators, prey, and scavengers-sportsmen and women contribute more than a billion dollars each year toward conservation.
 When wildlife is under threat, hunters are among the first to notice and act.
 That's why we're alerting them to a safer choice of ammunition...

-To protect the wild California Condors in the Grand Canyon area, we have collaborated with state wildlife managers over the last 10 years to create incentives for hunters to use non-lead ammunition.
-More than 80% of deer hunters on Arizona's Kaibab Plateau now take voluntary actions to prevent exposure.

-We have a tradition of working with partners across the west ever since our Peregrine Falcon releases in the 1970s.
-When we held our groundbreaking 2008 symposium "Ingestion of Lead from Spent Ammunition," they eagerly participated to see the latest research and contribute their broad experience.

-We proposed and secured a formal partnership with The Oregon Zoo, the Institute for Wildlife Studies, and three states.
-Two hunter groups have also confirmed their recognition and support.
+To recover a wild California Condor population in the Grand Canyon region, we have collaborated with state wildlife managers since 2003 to incentivize lead reduction actions for hunters in northern Arizona and southern Utah.
+For nearly a decade more than 80% of those deer hunters have taken voluntary actions to help prevent exposure.
+When we held our groundbreaking 2008 symposium "Ingestion of Lead from Spent Ammunition-Implications for Wildlife and Humans," existing and new partners eagerly participated to see the latest research and help craft solutions.
+Late summer of 2018 we co-founded the North American Non-Lead Partnership, a collaborative currently consisting of three state wildlife agencies, three conservation organizations, and seven sports/hunting groups aligned by a mission to preserve our wildlife conservation and hunting heritage through voluntary incentive-based outreach and education aimed at increasing the use of non-lead alternatives.
 Hunters are heroes for scavenging animals, particularly in winter when a gut pile or carcass can prevent starvation.
 Unfortunately, the smallest trace of lead ammunition in that valuable food source causes unintended side effects.
 Unlike monolithic solids such as all-copper bullets, lead bullets scatter into microscopic fragments.
 Scientific evidence from numerous sources shows that lead-tainted meat is by far the primary source of lead poisoning in wildlife.
 An animal that eats lead is sickened and can die slowly from failure of the central nervous system-certainly not the aim of an informed, ethical shooter.
 Lead was routinely included in paint, fuel, and even food prior to medical discoveries in the last century.
 And as residents of Flint, Michigan, can attest, ending exposure to this preventable threat is a major undertaking with high stakes-protecting the health of our most vulnerable.
 Those vulnerable residents include raptors like eagles and vultures whenever remains of shot animals are left in the wild.
 Even the mighty California Condor, with its nine-foot wingspan, can die after eating lead from ammunition residues.